MicrosoftDocs/azure-devops-docs/docs/organizations/security/security-best-practices.md

   - By connecting Azure DevOps to Microsoft Entra ID, you establish a unified identity system.
   - Consistency across services reduces confusion and minimizes security risks arising from manual configuration errors.
 - **End-to-end governance:**
-  - Leveraging Microsoft Entra ID allows you to implement fine-grained governance.
+  - Use Microsoft Entra ID to implement fine-grained governance.
   - Assign different roles and permissions to specific Microsoft Entra groups across various resource scopes.
   - This approach ensures controlled access and aligns with security best practices.
 - **Security features:**
-  - Microsoft Entra ID enables additional security features, such as:
+  - Microsoft Entra ID enables other security features, such as:
-    - **Multifactor Authentication (MFA):** Enhance user authentication by requiring multiple factors (e.g., password and phone verification).
+    - **Multifactor Authentication (MFA):** Enhance user authentication by requiring multiple factors (for example, password and phone verification).
-    - **Conditional access policies:** Define access rules based on conditions (e.g., location, device, or risk level).
+    - **Conditional access policies:** Define access rules based on conditions (for example, location, device, or risk level).

 For more information, see the following articles:
 - [About accessing your organization with Microsoft Entra ID](../accounts/access-with-azure-ad.md)